MicrosoftDocs/VBA-Docs/api/Excel.UserAccess.md

 Use the **[Add](Excel.UserAccessList.Add.md)** method or the **[Item](Excel.UserAccessList.Item.md)** property of the **UserAccessList** collection to return a **UserAccess** object.

-After a **UserAccess** object is returned, you can determine if access is allowed for a particular range in a worksheet by using the **AllowEdit** property.
+After a **UserAccess** object is returned, you can determine if access is allowed for a particular range on a worksheet by using the **AllowEdit** property.

 The following example adds a range that can be edited on a protected worksheet and notifies the user of the title of that range.